 She holds a Bachelor of Arts degree in Communications from Biola University in California and completed studies in Communicative Disorders from West Chester University in Pennsylvania.
 She earned her Master of Science degree in Organizational Leadership with honors from Regis University in Denver.
 She is the recipient of the prestigious President’s Call to Service Award in recognition of her outstanding volunteer service.

 Diana co-created the national program Therapy Animals Supporting Kids (T.A.S.K.), which provides guidance for criminal justice and child welfare professionals on how to effectively incorporate therapy animals without compromising the safety of the children or animals, or negatively affecting a civil or criminal case involving child abuse.

 Diana’s AAT focus and experience is primarily in rehabilitation, specifically communicative disorders and working with patients to stimulate cognitive functioning.
 A member of Pet Partners national since 1998, Diana has served as a licensed Master Instructor, Evaluator, AAT Applications Instructor, registered therapy team.
-Most recently, Diana served as the Treasurer on the Board of Directors of the International Association of Human-Animal Interaction Organizations (IAHAIO).
+Diana served as the Treasurer on the Board of Directors of the International Association of Human-Animal Interaction Organizations (IAHAIO).

 Currently, Diana teaches in the Master’s degree program for the department of Organizational Leadership at the University of Denver.